Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 Once your landlord's property has undergone all the necessary checks to make sure it's safe for your tenants, the next step is to get a tenant into that property.

-From creating a tenancy agreement to making sure that your tenants' deposits are registered with an appropriate scheme and checking their right to rent, there are steps that need to be completed at the right time in the rental process to keep you compliant and make sure that the rights of all parties are protected.
+From creating a tenancy agreement to making sure that your tenants' deposits are registered with an appropriate scheme, there are steps that need to be completed at the right time in the rental process to keep you compliant and make sure that the rights of all parties are protected.

 Tenancy agreements are a written or verbal agreement between a landlord and a tenant, outlining the rights and responsibilities of each party, including the agent.